HOW ARE STUDENTS SELECTED FOR METROPAP?

 HOW WILL I COMPARE WITH STUDENTS DOING TRADITIONAL COURSES?

 Typically, MetroPAP students have performed more procedures and seen more total patients.
-MetroPAP students must meet the same requirements for patient experience and take the same shelf exams as other students.
+MetroPAP students must meet the same requirements for patient experience, complete online curriculum, and take the same shelf exams as other students.
 They perform as well as other students on OSCEs, board, and shelf exams.